Higher Dimer Covers on Snake Graphs

 We would like to thank the organizers of the Open Problems in Algebraic Combinatorics conference at the University of Minnesota in 2022, where this research project originated.
-Gregg Musiker was supported by NSF grants DMS-1745638 and DMS-1854162, Nick Ovenhouse was supported by Simons Foundation grant 327929, Ralf Schiffler was supported by the NSF grant DMS-2054561, Sylvester Zhang was supported by the NSF grants DMS-1949896 and DMS-1745638.
+Gregg Musiker was supported by NSF grants DMS-1745638 and DMS-1854162.
+Nick Ovenhouse was supported by Simons Foundation grant 327929.
+Ralf Schiffler was supported by the NSF grant DMS-2054561 and DMS-2348909.
+Sylvester Zhang was supported by the NSF grants DMS-1949896 and DMS-1745638.
 Gregg Musiker thanks Tewodros Amdeberhan and Joe Buhler for their careful reading of an earlier draft and subsequent engaging exchanges.
 Nick Ovenhouse would like to thank Dan Douglas for helpful conversations.
 Sylvester Zhang would like to thank Joseph Pappe and Daping Weng for interesting discussions.
-The authors would also like to thank Richard Stanley for informing us about the quasi-symmetric function (\Cref{def:quasi}) and relevant references, and the anonymous referees for their helpful feedback.
+The authors would also like to thank Richard Stanley for informing us about the quasi-symmetric function (Definition \ref{def:quasi}) and relevant references, and the anonymous referees for their helpful feedback.